tetherless-world/ontology-engineering/oe2022/dog-breed-ontology/demo.md

+## Demonstrations

+### Live Demo

+To run a live demo, load the small individuals ontology (found [here]()) into your prefered triple store that can run SNAP SPARQL queries.
+We tested the following queries using the [Protege](https://protege.stanford.edu/) editor running the [Pellet](https://github.com/stardog-union/pellet) reasoner.
+A reasoner must be run for the queries to work, and Pellet is expected to take approximately 20 min.

+### Static Demo

+<iframe src="files/queryStaticDemo.pdf" style="width: 100%; height: 600px;border: none;"></iframe>

 ## Queries
 These queries are meant to be run in the SNAP SPARQL tab in Protege.
 They can be run with normal SPARQL, but since that doesn't use the reasoner's inferences most of the queries will not return any results.